 048:47:20 Aldrin: I guess that's down though, isn't it?

 048:48:46 Collins: Go ahead, Houston.

 048:48:48 McCandless: Roger.
-We have been working under the assumption that it would take about an hour for the interference from a waste-water dump to dissipate to the point where you could reasonably take star sightings for platform alignment, navigation or something of this sort.
-If you have a spare minute or two, could you comment on the observation condition now?
+We've been working under the assumption that it would take about an hour for the interference from a waste-water dump to dissipate to the point where you could reasonably take star sightings for platform alignment, navigation or something of this sort.
+If you have a spare minute or two, could you comment on the observation conditions now?
 Over,

 048:49:19 Collins: Yeah.
 Stand by one, Bruce.

 048:49:44 Collins: My guess would be the telescope's probably pretty useless, but you can differentiate in the sextant between water droplets and stars by the difference in their motions.

 048:50:02 McCandless: Okay, Mike.
 And I guess that we've still got - what you're saying is that we've still got a lot of water droplets visible, but you can pick them out and distinguish them in the sextant there.

 048:50:13 Collins: Right.
 I think so, but Buzz is looking through it now.
 Just a second.